 This chapter contains information useful for SQL programming in a globalization support environment.
 This chapter includes the following topics:

-All SQL functions whose behavior depends on globalization support conventions enable NLS parameters to be specified.
+NLS parameters can be specified for all SQL functions whose behavior depends on globalization support conventions.
 These functions are:

 Explicitly specifying the optional NLS parameters for these functions enables the functions to be evaluated independently of the session's NLS parameters.
 This feature can be important for SQL statements that contain numbers and dates as string literals.